HenrikHub/shipping-rates-api/README.md

 These tests include:

-- API tests for key endpoints (e.g., /rates).
+- API tests for key /rates).
 - Unit tests for the database connection handling (Database class).
 - Utility function tests for validation logic.

 ## Error Handling

-- **400 Bad Request**: Missing or invalid query parameters.
 - **404 Not Found**: No data found for the specified route and date range.
 - **422 Unprocessable Entity**: The request is well-formed, but there are semantic errors (e.g., invalid date format or wrong data type).
 - **500 Internal Server Error**: An unexpected error occurred (logged on the server).